alexandreruban/rubycube/_posts/2020-09-26-post-about-css.md

 ---
 title: This post is about css
+description: This description will be used in the meta tags
 date: 2020-09-26
+minutes_read: 5
 tags: css
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.